mhdawson/google-drive-wrapper/README.md

 });
 </PRE>

-Uploads all files from the local directory 'upload' to the google drive directory 'backups'.
+This example uploads all files from the local directory 'upload' to the google drive directory 'backups'.
 Once transferred files are moved from the 'upload' directory to the 'upload-done' directory.
 <PRE>